-What is PSD2 and how will it impact the way merchants take payments?
+What is PSD2 and will it affect how merchants take payments?

 This article gives an overview of the EU Payments Services Directive (PSD2), which brings in new laws aimed at improving consumer rights and enhancing online security.
 To find out how we can support your business, call our payment experts on 0800 096 8237*